SnappyJumper/BookWyrm/README.md

 * Nationality: Stores author's nationality supplied by bio's author.

-* Genre: Stores the authors writting genre supplied by the bio's author.
+* Genre: Stores the author's writing genre supplied by the bio's author.

-* Favourite_book: Stores the author's favoutite book supplied by the bio's author.
+* Favourite_book: Stores the author's favorite book supplied by the bio's author.

-* Bio: Author bio details suppplied by the bio's author.
+* Bio: Author bio details supplied by the bio's author.

-* Status: Bio's author proved the status to determine wether to publish bio or save as a draft.
+* Status: The bio's author provided the status to determine whether to publish the bio or save it as a draft.

-Posted_by: Stores the author of the bio as a User Foreign Key.
+* Posted_by: Stores the author of the bio as a User Foreign Key.

 ### Skeleton